henriqueup/lemonfy/README.md

 # Lemonfy

-The Lemonfy Project, create and playback songs with a sheet-like interface.
+The Lemonfy Project: create and playback songs with an intuitive sheet-like interface.
 Inspired by the [Songsterr app](https://www.songsterr.com/).

 This project was created with the main goal of practicing software engineering on my own terms.